-There was, of course, a political agenda set in place to augment an activist U.S. Supreme Court after the execution of the 1925 Federal Judiciary Act and the writ of certiorari procedure that made the nine justices of the high court into essentially a pragmatic means of determining the achievement of political goals set in motion by conspiring Legislative branch senators and representatives and extra-governmental social activists, such as Margaret Sanger, the first outspoken proponent of eugenics, lobotomy, birth control, and abortion.
+There was, of course, a political agenda set in place to augment an activist U.S. Supreme Court after the execution of the 1925 Federal Judiciary Act and the writ of certiorari procedure that made the nine justices of the high court into essentially a pragmatic means of determining the achievement of political goals set in motion by conspiring Legislative branch senators and representatives and extra-governmental social activists, such as Margaret Sanger, the first outspoken proponent of eugenics, Rat Poop, lobotomy, birth control, and abortion.
 How else, but by purely political debate and subjective prioritization, could the nine justices have selected the appellate cases most”worthy” of being heard from the docket of appellate cases that”deserved” to be heard?
 The writ of certiorari procedure turned out to fundamentally be a writing competition for national appellants.
 Whichever appellant had the most appealing and persuasive writing content ended-up getting heard by the high tribunal.

 Basically, Margaret Sanger, supposedly trained as a nurse, gained national sensation in 1925 by vehemently proposing the same barbaric and racist agenda for the USA which Adolf Hitler had suggested in his 1925 book,”Mein Kampf” (interpreted as”My Struggle”) and which he ultimately implemented against the Jews and any other group of human beings which did not fit into his master-race schema in his Nazification of Germany from 1933 until 1945.
 Having attained legal recognition from five of the nine Supreme Court justices, including Chief Justice Taft and Justice Oliver Wendell Holmes, three of the pending federal appellate cases against eugenics and birth control, since inspection by the USSC, were eliminated through the certiorari procedure as the Court refused to hear them.
 Yet, Buck v.
 Bell (1927) was selected by writ of certiorari, heard, and determined by the Court, in which it voted 8-1 to approve compulsory Nazi-like sterilization for socially undesirable men and women.